List of seasonal influenza vaccines: Supemtek/Supemtek Tetra

+Supemtek Tetra is a quadrivalent vaccine.

 Seqirus

 Afluria and its quadrivalent formulation are a split virus inactivated vaccines.
 Fluad and its quadrivalent formulations are adjuvanted surface antigen inactivated vaccines.
 Flucelvax and its quadrivalent formulations are surface antigen inactivated vaccines prepared in cell cultures.

 Novartis developed the first influenza vaccine, which did not need to be grown in chicken eggs, a cell-based vaccine.

 In 2014, CSL Limited obtained Novartis' flu vaccine unit, and transferred it to CSL Subsidiary, bioCSL, named Seqirus.

 The following are list of bioCSL flu vaccine brands: